RishabhKodes/RishabhKodes/README.md

 <hr>

 ### Hi 👋
-I am Rishabh!
-A <b>Software Developer</b> :bulb: with a love for DevOps and Server Development 💻, some frameworks and software that I use to create awesome stuff are-
+I'm Rishabh!
+A <b>Software Developer</b> :bulb: with a love for Backend, DevOps and Server Development 💻, some frameworks and software that I use to create awesome stuff are-
 <br>
 <table>
 <tbody>